Headphone Test

 Beyond the five checks

 Wireless pair?
 Measure its delay with the latency test - codecs range from 40 to 300 ms and decide whether video and games stay in sync.
-Weighing a used pair, or want the full reasoning behind each check plus the buying checklist?
-The long-form headphone testing guide covers it.
-And since the treble sweep ultimately measures you, not the hardware, bookmark your ceiling with the hearing age test and re-check it yearly.
+Treble sweep vanished early?
+That sweep ultimately measures you, not the hardware - bookmark your ceiling with the hearing age test and re-check it yearly.
+Speaker instead of headphones?
+The quick sound test and the speaker cleaner cover the loudspeaker side.

 Headphone Test FAQ